eedgar/europa-formula/README.md

 ### Creating a base box
 A base box can be generated locally if desired using the packer script provided within the packer folder.
+The vagrant_config.yml file uses a locally generated base box.
+This can be re-configured with any URI if desired.

 ```(cd packer && packer build packer/template.json)```